Anatomy & Background

 - Pain when sleeping followed by discomfort and tightness upon waking.

-A health care professional may recommend the following listed below in addition to physical therapy.
+Pain management and injury doctor in NJ Dr. Freeman may recommend the following listed below in addition to physical therapy.

-- The use of NSAIDS (Non-Steroidal Anti-Inflammatory Drugs).
+- The use of NSAIDs (Non-Steroidal Anti-Inflammatory Drugs).

 - Steroidal injections to reduce inflammation.